otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops/README.md

 <br>
 <br>
-THe app based on two microservices (a node.js and a MySQL database) is available as well:
+The app based on two microservices (a node.js and a MySQL database) is available as well:
 <br>
 <br>